natcl/node-red-project/README.md

 ### Creating a project

-Syntax: npx natcl/node-red-project create projectName [remoteRepository] [credentialSecret] [flowFileName]
+Syntax: npx natcl/node-red-project create projectName

-Note: use `null` to skip arguments.
+Options:

+--remote : The remote repository
+--credentialSecret: Credential Secret of the project
+--flowFile: The name of the desired flow file
 ### Cloning an existing project

-Syntax: npx natcl/node-red-project clone projectName remoteRepository [credentialSecret]
+Syntax: npx natcl/node-red-project clone projectName remoteRepository

-Note: use `null` to skip arguments.
+Options:

+--credentialSecret: Credential Secret of the project
+--revision: the git tag or hash to clone